python/mypy/README.md

 This installs the `mypy` script and dependencies, including the `typing` module, to system-dependent locations.
-Sometimes the script directory will not be in PATH, and you have to add the target directory to PATH manually or create a symbolic link to the script.
+Sometimes the script directory will not be in `PATH`, and you have to add the target directory to `PATH` manually or create a symbolic link to the script.
 In particular, on Mac OS X, the script may be installed under `/Library/Frameworks`: